Mungo people: History and geography

-The Mungo live along the Mungo River's lower stretch and the creeks that feed it.
+The present-day Mungo people live along the Mungo River's lower stretch and the creeks that feed it.
 Their territory straddles the border of the Moungo division of the Littoral Province and the Fako division of the Southwest Province.
-Fishing is the primary means of subsistence.
+Fishing is their primary means of subsistence.

 Language

-The Mungo who speak a dialect of Duala.
+The Mungo people natively speak a dialect of Duala.
 Duala is part of the Bantu group of the Niger–Congo language family.

-In addition, individuals who have attended school or lived in an urban centre usually speak a European language.
-For Littoral Mungo, this is French; for Southwest Mungo, it is Cameroonian Pidgin English or standard English; and for the Mungo it is one or the other.
-A growing number of the Anglophones today grow up with Pidgin as their first tongue.
+Individuals who have attended school or lived in an urban centre usually speak a European language.
+For Littoral Mungo, this is French; for Southwest Mungo, it is Cameroonian Pidgin English or standard English.
+A growing number of the Anglophones today grow up with Pidgin English as their first tongue.

 Arts

-The Mungo are regular attendees of the annual Ngondo, a traditional festival of the Sawa peoples.
-The goal is to communicate with the ancestors and ask them for guidance and protection for the future.
-The festivities also include armed combat, beauty pageants, pirogue races, and traditional wrestling.
+The Mungo are regular attendees of the annual Ngondo, a traditional festival of the Sawa peoples, where they communicate with the ancestors and ask them for guidance and protection for the future.
+The Ngondo festivities also include armed combat, beauty pageants, pirogue races and traditional wrestling.